apache/doris-website/versioned_docs/version-2.0/table-design/data-model/tips.md

 >
 > If you don't know the full name of the command, you can use "HELP + a field of the command" for fuzzy query.
 For example, if you type in  `HELP CREATE`, you can find commands including `CREATE DATABASE`, `CREATE TABLE`, and `CREATE USER`.
 >
-> ```
+> ```sql
->mysql> HELP CREATE;
+> mysql> HELP CREATE;
->Many help items for your request exist.
+> Many help items for your request exist.
->To make a more specific request, please type 'help <item>',
+> To make a more specific request, please type 'help <item>',
->where <item> is one of the following
+> where <item> is one of the following
->topics:
+> topics:
 > CREATE CATALOG
 > CREATE DATABASE
 > CREATE ENCRYPTKEY
 > CREATE EXTERNAL TABLE
 > CREATE FILE
 > CREATE FUNCTION
 > CREATE INDEX
 > CREATE MATERIALIZED VIEW
 > CREATE POLICY
 > CREATE REPOSITORY
 > CREATE RESOURCE
 > CREATE ROLE
 > CREATE ROUTINE LOAD
 > CREATE SQL BLOCK RULE
 > CREATE SYNC JOB
 > CREATE TABLE
 > CREATE TABLE AS SELECT
 > CREATE TABLE LIKE
 > CREATE USER
 > CREATE VIEW
 > CREATE WORKLOAD GROUP
 > SHOW CREATE CATALOG
 > SHOW CREATE DATABASE
 > SHOW CREATE FUNCTION
 > SHOW CREATE LOAD
 > SHOW CREATE REPOSITORY
 > SHOW CREATE ROUTINE LOAD
 > SHOW CREATE TABLE
 > ```

 After the database is created, you can view the information about the database via the [SHOW DATABASES](../sql-manual/sql-reference/Show-Statements/SHOW-DATABASES.md) command.